SanjeevKumarP-MOH/moh-healthiersg/pages/What is Healthier SG.md

 The programme will be coordinated by the three healthcare clusters, so that Singaporeans can get care and support near where they live.
 But they will still have the choice on who they want to enroll with.

-Read more on Healthier SG from the [Minister of Health’s Committee of Supply 2022 speech](https://www.moh.gov.sg/news-highlights/details/speech-by-mr-ong-ye-kung-minister-for-health-at-the-ministry-of-health-committee-of-supply-debate-2022).
+Read more on Healthier SG from the [Health Minister’s Committee of Supply 2022 speech](https://www.moh.gov.sg/news-highlights/details/speech-by-mr-ong-ye-kung-minister-for-health-at-the-ministry-of-health-committee-of-supply-debate-2022).